 If you have children or dependants, decent life cover becomes more pressing than ever.
-If you don’t have dependants, you may prefer to consider income protection.
+If you don’t have dependents, you may prefer to consider Income Protection Insurance.

 What’s in your will?
 Do you even have a will?
 And what happens if you and your partner split?

 Again, not a fun conversation, but essential nonetheless.
 If you haven’t written a will, you and your partner can do a very basic one online in about half an hour.
 A more thorough version can be drawn up by a solicitor.

 The law’s a bit medieval still, and as a result, writing a will is particularly important if you’re not married, divorced, or have children with a former partner.